-Wonder and curiosity are the lifeblood of our work.
+Curiosity is the beating heart of Art Buds Collective.
 Whether in the forest, on the hillside or at the beach the first invitation we give a child, is to be curious.
 Our experience of exploring and creating freely with young people has helped us to understand that curiosity is intrinsically linked to creativity.
 Nurturing an enquiring, open mind, is possibly the most powerful gift you can give your child, so here are our top tips for stimulating curiosity, and encouraging life long learning.

 Curiosity leads us down new paths

 Curiosity has driven almost all of human innovation.
 The impulse to go beyond the obvious and look deeper is a uniquely human strength, but curiosity can be elusive and we must consciously strive to develop it in our young people.

 The benefits of a curious mind

 So what are the life-long benefits of curiosity?
 Being curious is a sure fire way to expand a child's vocabulary , as they find language to describe what they are discovering.
 Critical thinking skills improve, as young people solve problems for themselves, and social bonds are enhanced through collaborative questioning and the shared creative process.
 Curiosity can also be a powerful element in your child’s toolkit when they are starting school – it is curiosity that promotes openness to new information and unfamiliar places, and curiosity that nudges us to seek to understand the perspectives of others.
 Here are our top tips to help families stimulate curiosity in their children and young people, and create happy, life long learners:

 1. Invite questions: at the dinner table, on the bus, in the bath, in the dark… According to a recent study, curiosity peaks at the age of 4, and inquisitive children ask 73 questions a day!